whatmakeart/modeling-and-fabrication/content/modules/07-3d-printing-design/7-07-final-3d-print-ideation-sketches/index.md

 sculpting, you should intentionally make something that could not be make with polygon modeling or solid parametric modeling alone.
 Consider combining sculpting techniques with a parametrically modeled base or support.

-## Ideation Sketches

-Using thumbnail sketches, quickly design numerous ideas tackling the design challenges above.
-The ideation phase is one of the most important parts of the design process.
-Push yourself to generate unique and developed ideas.
-Thumbnail sketches should take 4-7 minutes each.
-Refined sketching should take 5-10 minutes each .

 ## Grading Rubric